angelachaewonkim/Cheersbot/README.md

 The model is made from the ObjectDetector API(from TensorFlow).
 Once the model is built, NVIDIA TensorRT can optimize it: real-time execution is capable on Jetson Nano.

-**TensorRT is kind of SDK & Toolkit.*** It provides inference optimiser and runtime engine, so without expertise, you can conduct high performance inferencing.
+**TensorRT is kind of SDK & Toolkit.**  It provides an inference optimizer and runtime engine, so without expertise, you can conduct high-performance inferencing.
 Using this model, we don't have to train and optimize the model.

 #### Installation
 1. Please install smbus and FaBoAxis_MPU9250